-15. Assists other District employees with various projects including carpentry, plumbing, and HVAC, as well as, other maintenance areas by performing skilled, semi-skilled, and unskilled duties, on an as needed basis.
+15. Assists other District employees with various projects including carpentry, plumbing, and HVAC repair, as well as other maintenance areas by performing skilled, semi-skilled, and unskilled duties, on an as needed basis.

 Performs other related duties as assigned.

-2. Safe application, operation, and maintenance of tools and equipment used in the electrical trade.
+2. Operation and maintenance of tools and equipment used in the locksmith and access control trade.

-4. Occupational hazards and safety equipment and practices related to assigned are of responsibility.
+5. Occupational hazards and safety equipment and practices related to assigned area of responsibility.

-5. Standard office practices and procedures, including the use of standard office equipment and basic record-keeping.
+6. Standard office practices and procedures, including the use of standard office equipment, basic record-keeping, and arithmetic.

 Skills and Abilities:

-2. Perform basic preventative maintenance of electrical equipment and systems.
+5. Perform basic preventative maintenance of equipment and tools.

-5. Determine materials, costs, and supplies required for electrical repairs and maintenance projects; recommend purchases.
+6. Troubleshoot maintenance problems and determine materials, costs, and supplies required for repairs and maintenance projects.

-7. Understand and follow written and verbal directions, instructions and safety rules and procedures.
+8. Understand and follow written and verbal directions, instructions, and safety rules and procedures.

-12. Operate a truck, tow equipment and observe legal and defensive driving practices.
+13. Operate a truck, and observe legal and defensive driving practices.

 Minimum Qualifications/Education & Experience:

-Equivalent to the completion of the twelfth (12th) grade and three (3) years of experience in journeyman level electrical maintenance and repair work.
+Equivalent to the completion of the twelfth (12th) grade supplemented by completion of an approved apprenticeship program in the locksmith trade and three (3) years of experience in journeyman level locksmith and access control maintenance and repair work.